-Direct answer: Yes, you can transfer your eSIM to a new phone, but the process varies depending on the manufacturer and carrier.
-On iPhone (iOS 16+), you can do it directly between devices in minutes.
-On Samsung and other Android phones, you typically need to contact your carrier to get a new QR code.
-The old phone's profile is automatically deactivated.
+In short: Yes, you can transfer an eSIM to a new mobile, but the process varies depending on the manufacturer and carrier.
+On iPhone (iOS 16+) it's done directly between devices in minutes.
+On Samsung and other Androids, you usually need to contact your carrier to get a new QR code.
+The old phone's profile is automatically deactivated as soon as the new one becomes active.

 Can an eSIM be transferred to another phone?

-The short answer is yes, but with important nuances that depend on your carrier and the phone model you have.
+The short answer is yes, but with important nuances that depend on your carrier and the mobile model you have.

-Unlike a physical SIM that you simply remove and insert into another device, the eSIM is a chip soldered onto the phone's motherboard.
+Unlike a physical SIM that you simply take out and put into another device, the eSIM is a chip soldered to the phone's motherboard.
 What is actually transferred is not the chip, but the digital profile containing your line's data: number, plan, and network credentials.

 This profile can be moved between compatible devices, but always under the conditions imposed by your carrier.
 The three main scenarios are:

-- Direct transfer between iPhones (iOS 16+): Without carrier intervention, in a few minutes.
+- Direct transfer between iPhones (iOS 16+): No carrier intervention, in a few minutes.

-- New activation QR: The carrier deactivates the old profile and generates a new QR code for the new device.
-This applies mainly to Android.
+- New activation QR: The carrier deactivates the previous profile and generates a new QR code for the new device.
+Applies mainly to Android.

-- Manual request to the carrier: Some carriers still require you to call or visit a store.
-This is becoming less frequent.
+- Manual request to the carrier: Some carriers still require calling or visiting a store.
+Increasingly infrequent.

-If you have a travel data eSIM (like those from PuraSim for travel), the conditions are different: many travel eSIM providers link the profile to the device's IMEI at the time of installation, which makes transfer impossible or requires reissuance.
+If you have a data eSIM for travel (like PuraSIM eSIMs for Europe), the conditions are different: many travel eSIM providers link the profile to the device's IMEI at the time of installation, making transfer impossible or requiring re-issuance.

 How to transfer eSIM between iPhones

-Apple introduced the eSIM Quick Transfer feature in iOS 16, and since then, transferring an eSIM between iPhones has become a surprisingly simple process, without needing to call your carrier.
+Apple introduced the eSIM Quick Transfer feature in iOS 16, and since then, transferring an eSIM between iPhones has become a surprisingly simple process, without the need to call your carrier.

 Prerequisites